nkleemann/scalez/README.md

 You can find the list of all available scales by invoking: `scalez --list`.
 The name you pass has to match - ignoring upper or lower case inputs.

 If you want to listen to a specific scale you pass the `--sing` flag at the end.

+## Contributing

+You can add a new scale by adding it to the `scalez` Map in *Scale.hs*.
+A Scale is modelled after a fixed sequence of intervals/steps.

 ## Notes
 This is a WIP - I will extend the functionallity, clean up the architecture and install process and handle audio playback in a better way.
 Functionallity is verified under osx and gnu/linux.